 There are two reasons for this:

-First, an annuitized IRA does not have a cash value to enter in an RMD calculation.
-When you buy an immediate annuity you relinquish control of the premium to the insurance company in return for an unsecured promise that the company will make certain future payments to you.
+First, an immediate annuity does not have a cash value to use in an RMD calculation.
+When you buy an immediate annuity, you are purchasing a contractual promise from an insurance company for a guaranteed income stream.
 You no longer own an account with an underlying cash balance.
-In general, you cannot even withdraw a lump sum payment from your immediate annuity.
-(Recently, some companies have begun to offer cash advances in their immediate annuity contracts but that has not effected the principle mentioned here.)
+In general, you can't even make any withdraws from your immediate annuity.
+Recently, however, some companies have begun to offer cash advances in their immediate annuity contracts but that has not affected the principle mentioned here.

 A second reason why the IRS has determined that an annuitized IRA should be excluded from RMD calculations is because of the level-nature of immediate annuity payments.
 An immediate annuity income stream is usually a non-increasing payment stream.
 The same monthly amount paid to you at age 70 is paid to you when you reach 80 and beyond.
 The payments, once established, do not change as you get older.
 RMD distributions, on the other hand, are required to increase as a proportion of the total value of your IRA holdings as you age.
 So there is a unique challenge in fitting level immediate annuity payments into an increasing RMD model.

 A hypothetical RMD calculation for an immediate annuity

 Let's look at an example to see why RMDs would not work for an immediate annuity.

 If you transferred $100,000 to the IRA annuity at age 72 you may receive $7,250 a year, or 7.25% of your premium in annual income (annuity rates change often, you can get your best annuity quotes from the blue calculator on this page).
 But at age 72 the RMD table calls for only a 3.9% annual distribution, which is just $3,900.

 How To Calculate Your Required Minimum Distribution